W C Toles & Co

-I doubt it ever got made, though, since US manufactures had already come up with the better idea of using steel rods as guides for the moving part of the vice and this eventually got adopted in the UK also.
+I doubt it ever got made, though, since US manufactures had already come up with the better idea of using steel rods as guides for the moving part of the vice, an idea that was quickly adopted by Record in the UK, and subsequently by all the other major makers of woodworking vices.

-Credit for the steel rod idea seems to belong to the Toles brothers of Chicago.
-See this patent from 1894 for a description of their quick release mechanism that shows the steel rods:
+Credit for the steel rod idea seems to belong to the Toles brothers of Chicago, as seen in this advert from a 1896 catalogue:

 The advantage of this particular quick-release mechanism is that it allows you to rapidly adjust the position of the jaws and then grip the work-piece without changing the position of your hand on the handle.
 You turn the handle counter-clockwise to engage the QR and clockwise to grip.